Low-Frequency/Klipper-Git-Backup/README.md

 As a side effect the install script can be used to edit the config file if you want to make some changes to it.

-Also there's now only one custom command: `backup`
+Also there will only be one custom command: `kgb`

 Google Drive support has now been completely removed from the source code.
 If there's enough demand, I'll consider adding it again, but for now I'll keep it as it is.

-While testing I decided to redo some aspects of the UI since I didn't like how some of the configuration works, so it will take some time for the new version to be released.
+The UI is almost completely redone from the previous version and almost fully tested.
+In the next step I'll verify that I didn't miss some settings and test all functions of the UI again.
+After that the main part of the script get's a mekeover.

 # Adding a Klipper config backup script